 Substance abuse does not always present by itself.
 Sometimes, there are other mental health conditions that present right alongside it.
 The problem is, when multiple conditions are obvious at the same time, the symptoms of one can mask the other, making it hard to identify the true issue.
 Because of this, the underlying problem may sometimes go unrecognized and untreated, with treatment focusing entirely on the symptoms rather than the root cause.

 Dual diagnosis treatment provides an answer to this, and a way to ensure that all mental health issues are identified and treated.
-At Above It All, we are proud to provide dual diagnosis care.
+At Above It All, we are proud to provide dual diagnosis care through our network of facility partners.
 We invite you to learn more about some of these complex scenarios, and about how hope and healing are ultimately achievable.

 What are Co-Occurring Disorders?

 Co-occurring disorders or dual diagnosis is when someone experiences a mental illness and substance abuse at the same time.
 Proper treatment requires all issues—not just addiction—to be identified, diagnosed and ultimately addressed.

 List of Mental Health Disorders